hughbien/homeostasis/README.md

       :title => 'Blog Title',
       :desc => 'Blog Description for RSS feed')

-Post files should be in the format `yyyy-mm-dd-permalink.html.md`.
+Post files should be in the format `yyyy-mm-dd-permalink.*`.
 Use YAML front-matter for any metadata you want.  `:date` and `:path` will be added automatically for you.

     <!--
       :title: Title Goes Here